Kluzko/cpp-mysql-library/README.md

 # Cpp-mysql library

-It`s console aplication build for library managmet system.It was created ,becouse I want  to gain more expirience in cpp language and in mysql.
+This is a console application built for a library management system.
+It was created to provide more experience in both C++ and MySQL.

 ## Prerequisite

-First you need to install mysql connector and mysql server.

-For me best way to do this was install it from installer: https://dev.mysql.com/downloads/installer/
+Before using this application, you must install the MySQL Connector and MySQL Server.
+The best way to do this is by downloading and installing from the following link: https://dev.mysql.com/downloads/installer/

-Im using
+I have used the following versions:

-MySQL Server 8.0.30
+- MySQL Server 8.0.30
-Connector/C++ 8.0.30
+- Connector/C++ 8.0.30

-And second thing are credentials
+Additionally, you will need to have the following credentials:

 ```cpp
 const char* HOST = "your host"; // for local database localhost